Top 12 firefighter facts

 If you’re interested in starting a career in firefighting, or if you are already employed in that field, you will be interested in reviewing the top 12 firefighter facts.
 Although firefighting can be dangerous, it’s one of the most rewarding careers you can choose.
 By becoming either a career or a volunteer firefighter, you’re making a valuable contribution to your community and to society at large.

 Want to study up on your facts?
-Download a copy of this fact sheet to have or hang in the station.
+Complete the form on this page to download a copy of this fact sheet.

 Here are the top 12 firefighter facts as compiled by the NFPA.